 These various experiences have convinced us that we can do better at securing our infrastructure, especially with respect to authentication.

-Thus, we are here to usher in a new ubiqutous smartphone-based authentication paradigm: Allthentication.
+Thus, we are here to usher in a new ubiquitous smartphone-based authentication paradigm: Allthentication.

-Chad, our founder and graduate student at the University of North Carolina at Chapel Hill at the time, became obsessed with the idea of using smartphones to replace passwords.
+Chad, our founder and graduate student at the University of North Carolina at Chapel Hill at the time, became enthralled with the idea of using smartphones to replace passwords.

 Chad was hired as a member of the technical staff at MIT Lincoln Laboratory, where he would later meet Samuel Kerr and Hongyi Hu.
 Over the next 4 years Chad, Sam, and Hongyi not only demonstrated the viability of Single Device Authentication, but built and demonstrated working prototypes.
 Indeed, they expanded the scope to not only replace passwords, but to replace all authentication mechanisms, both physical and digital.
 Commercial interest in the technology started to heat up and a patent application was filed.